Maersk's APM Terminals to sell container terminal in Virginia

-COPENHAGEN Port operator APM Terminals, a unit of Denmark's A.P.
-Moller-Maersk (MAERSKb.CO), said it would sell a big U.S. container terminal to infrastructure investor Alinda Capital Partners and a British private pension fund.
+COPENHAGEN, July 22 Port operator APM Terminals, a unit of Denmark's A.P.
+Moller-Maersk, said it would sell a big U.S. container terminal to infrastructure investor Alinda Capital Partners and a British private pension fund.

 The companies, in a joint statement on Tuesday, did not disclose the price that Alinda and Universities Superannuation Scheme Limited will pay for APM Terminals Virginia, the deep-water terminal in Portsmouth, Virginia.